 I have always loved jewellery.
 From even a young age, I can recall very clearly the trips to London which took me down the Victoria & Albert Museum’s vaulted hallways, through long corridors lined with exotic treasures, and always ended with my breath frosting the glass of the tall cases which held inside them glittering gems on inky velvet cushions.

 My younger self’s fascination with the V&A’s collection is entirely understandable.
 As one of the most important collections of jewellery in the world, with over 3000 pieces, some of which date back to 800 BC.
 The museum holds some of the most beautiful stones in the history of the civilised world within its walls – not only the biggest and brightest, but those whose shimmering facets hide histories of love and loss, artists and adventures, smugglers, vagabonds and vows, all bound up in jewellery whose stones have seen millennia pass by, and will be here still long after we are gone.
 For me, however, it was the mid-17th century onwards’ colour and sparkle that really grabbed me.

-These are the jewels worn by the kings, queens, courtiers and (whisper it) courtesans who lit up the high society of the day.
+These are the jewels worn by the kings, queens, courtiers and courtesans who lit up the high society of the day.
 I was compelled by the history of these stones and ornaments, which were not only a symbol of wealth and luxury, but tiny pieces of art in themselves - sentimental gifts passed through from generation to generation until their paths are intertwined in a web of histories’ brightest and best.
-Oddly, it was only while researching The Londonderry Jewels earlier this year for a future novel, that I realised that some of the most important pieces of the collection in fact once belonged to a relative of mine.
+Oddly, it was only while researching The Londonderry Jewels a few years ago for an article, that I realised that some of the most important pieces of the collection in fact once belonged to a relative of mine.

 Of course I soon returned from my altogether too-short placement, finished my degree, and went up to London to work for Simon Astaire (now a very successful author and director based in Los Angeles) whose Public Relations office looked after Bvlgari and the newly created Ritz Fine Jewellery.
-Alongside my role liaising with the press, I took great pleasure in accompanying the jewellery on the various photo shoots we organised in magazines such as Vogue, Tatler, Harpers & Queen (as it then was) and other glossy publications.
+Alongside my role liaising with the press, I took great pleasure in accompanying the jewellery on the various photoshoots we organised in magazines such as Vogue, Tatler, Harpers & Queen (as it then was) and other glossy publications.
 From Philip Baldwin (then manager of Bvlgari on Sloane Street) and Paul Carter (manager of the Ritz Fine Jewellery at The Ritz on Piccadilly) I learnt so much about these exquisite jewels, as well as from my own research, which I still immersed myself in at every snatched opportunity.